itsmachine/itsmachine.github.io/on-the-ontology-of-faith.md

 				  <h1> On the Ontology of Faith </h1>
 <p>- Why didn't you go to sleep?</p>
 <p>- Got things to do.
 You know, building a castle.</p>
-<p>- Seriously, still?
+<p>- Seriously?
+Still?
 Can't you see all the cracks and missing pieces?</p>
 <p>- Yes, I can.</p>
 <p>- Then, why don't you just leave it?</p>
 <p>- I have faith I can build it.</p>